 Important Data Security Considerations

-- For larger amounts of data, RSA recommends using an industry-standard compressed file format, such as a .zip, .7z or .tar.gz file, to reduce the size of data being sent and/or to bundle multiple files into one convenient file.
-Note that some file formats, such as jpeg, are already compressed so further compression will not reduce file size dramatically, and may slightly increase it.
+- For larger amounts of data, RSA recommends using an industry-standard compressed file format, such as a .zip, .7z or .tar.gz file, to reduce the size of data being sent or to bundle multiple files into one convenient file.
+Some file formats, such as jpeg, are already compressed so further compression will not reduce file size dramatically, and may slightly increase it.

-- If you need to send very sensitive information, such as credit card numbers, discuss the best method to use with a support engineer before sending the data to us.
+- If you must send highly sensitive information, such as token seed records or credit card numbers, discuss the best method to use with a support engineer before sending the data.

 - File encryption can be used to provide a degree of security for file contents.
-Security is dependent on various factors including the encryption algorithm used, size of key, password complexity, and use of an independent secure channel (such as a phone call) to deliver the password to RSA Support.
-RSA recommends considering your organisation's data security policies and compliance requirements before sending sensitive data.
+Security depends various factors including the encryption algorithm that is used, size of key, password complexity, and use of an independent secure channel (such as a phone call) to deliver the password to RSA Support.
+RSA recommends considering your organization's data security policies and compliance requirements before sending sensitive data.